Obstetrics Patient Stories

-Amanda Keller is happy to tell all her friends that they should choose Dr. Jenny Myszkowski (Dr. Jenny) to be their doctor and that they should have their babies at The Richland Hospital.
+Amanda Keller is happy to tell all her friends that they should choose Dr. Jennifer Myszkowski (Dr. Jenny) to be their doctor and that they should have their babies at The Richland Hospital.

 Dr. Jenny has delivered 4 of the 5 Keller children and will deliver the 6th child in July or August of this year.
 “We love her,” Amanda said.
 “She is so calm and knows exactly how we want things done.”

 After five birth experiences at the Richland Hospital, Amanda has great things to say about her visits.
 “Staying at the Richland Hospital Birth Center is more like staying in a hotel.
 The nurses are wonderful,” Amanda said.
 “They always ask what we need or how they can help.
 They work hard to make sure that things are done the way we want them to be.”